Child Support Lawyer in Westchester County

 Experienced Help from Our Family Law Attorneys

-While child support is often calculated through a predetermined percentage,
+Child support is calculated through a predetermined percentage; however,

 there is much that a lawyer can do to help you reach a child support amount

-family law attorney may be able to influence what percentage is enforced for your
+to influence what percentage is enforced for your child support case.

 Contact a Westchester County family lawyer today if you are getting a divorce or